minprog/objects/queue/content.md

 Note that such an error will **not** help the *user* of a program in which your `Queue` class is implemented.
 To a user, an `AssertionError` means nothing but confusion!
 So, assertions are first and foremost a tool to help find the root cause of problems in your own code.

-## Checking your implementation
+## Testing your implementation

-You can check your implementation using `check50`:

-    check50 -l minprog/objects/master/queue
+You can experiment by writing a couple of doctests for your class (we will not be checking these when you submit, though).
+But you can also keep adding test statements to the bottom of the file.

-If there's anything not quite right with your implementation, `check50` won't provide you with any hints this time.
+When you submit, your class will be checked against the specification above.
+If there's anything not quite right with your implementation, the feedback won't provide you with any real hints this time.
 Instead, try adding some additional checks to queue.py yourself to see if everything works as expected.
 Especially make sure that `dequeue()` throws an `AssertionError` if the queue is empty.

 Got stuck?
 Feel free to ask for help!

 ## Conclusion

 Having implemented the `Queue` class, you should notice what it *doesn't* support.
 You can't, for example, take a look at the second element of a queue, unless you remove the first one.
 And you definitely can't dequeue an element from the back of the queue.
-All in all, a queue is a lot less flexible than a standard Python structure such as a list or a dictionary.
-S,o why use a queue at all?
+All in all, a queue is a lot *less flexible* than a standard Python structure such as a list or a dictionary.
+So, why use a queue at all?
 Two principles of object oriented programming are at play here:

 1. Our class provides a simple-to-use *interface* for a very specific task.
 This makes the code that *uses* the queue much simpler to read.
 In this case, an experienced programmer recognizes the enqueue and dequeue operations and immediately understands what's going on.